-Step three: Once the eggs are nice a green its time to paint the spines.
-For the dotted eggs, use white acrylic paint and your small paintbrush to paint small spots down the side of the eggs, paint half the egg at a time, let the spots dry and repeat on the opposite side.
+Step three: Once the eggs are nice and green, it’s time to paint the spines.
+For the dotted eggs, use white acrylic paint and your small paintbrush to paint small spots down the sides of the eggs.
+Paint half the egg at a time, let the spots dry, and repeat on the opposite side.

 Step four: Now for the light green spines.
-Mix a little of the green and the white paint together until its a shade you like, keep in mind that paint will dry darker than it is when wet.
+Mix a little of the green and the white paint together until it’s a shade you like.
+Keep in mind that paint will dry darker than it is when wet.
 Use the paintbrush to paint small half-circles around the egg.
-Pant one-half side at a time.
+Paint one side at a time.

-Step five: Use craft glue or a hot glue gun to attach the paper flower to the tops of the cactus eggs.
+Step five: Use craft glue or a hot glue gun to attach the paper flowers to the tops of the cactus eggs.

-Step six: Fill the planer will kitchen towels or paper towels to just below the top.
+Step six: Fill the planter with kitchen towels or paper towels to just below the top.
 Then cover the towels with white rocks and arrange the eggs in a design you like!

 I hope you like this fun Easter craft!
 Don’t forget to tag your makes on Instagram #makingismybliss!